SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-with-AWS-IoT/Scenario1-Inbound-to-SAPS4HANA/Step5-Build-Deploy-ExtensionApplication/README.md

     ![plot](./images/AddUserToRoleCollection.png)

-### 4. Create destination in Microsoft Azure IoT Central application
+### 4. Configure API destination in AWS EventBridge to send events to SAP Event Mesh

 1. In the SAP BTP cockpit, navigate to your subaccount and choose **Instances and Subscriptions** and then choose **Instances**.